tikv/tikv/docs/op-guide/grpc-config.md

 - Default: 1024.
 It is suitable for most workload
 - Increase the number if you find that most of your requests are not time consuming, e.g., RawKV Get

+## grpc-memory-pool-quota

+- Limit the memory size can be used by gRPC
+- Default: unlimited. gRPC usually works well to reclaim memory by itself
+- Limit the memory in case OOM is observed.
+Note that limit the usage can lead to potential stall

 ## grpc-keepalive-time

 - Time to wait before sending out a ping to check whether the server is still alive.
 This is only for the communication between TiKV instances